google/error-prone/docs/bugpattern/MissingDefault.md

 The [Google Java Style Guide §4.8.4.3][style] requires each switch statement to includes a `default` statement group, even if it contains no code.

+NOTE: A switch statement for an `enum` type may omit the `default` statement group, if it includes explicit cases covering all possible values of that type.
+See [MissingCasesInEnumSwitch] for more information.

-Without it, the reader does not always know whether execution might silently "fall out" of the entire block, having executed no code within it.
+Without a default, the reader does not always know whether execution might silently "fall out" of the entire block, having executed no code within it.
 This is undesirable for most of the same reasons silent fall-through is undesirable.

 If the unhandled cases should be impossible, add a `default` clause that throws `AssertionError`: